MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 |The&nbsp;**Object**&nbsp;type|Automation-compatible object reference, or can be downcast to such a reference|
 |An&nbsp;interface&nbsp;type|Object type defined using the **Implements** statement to specify implementation of the interface|
 |A specific object type (not **Object**)|Object type defined using the **Implements** statement where the statement specifies implementation of the interface derived from the parameter type|

+##### Operations involving a cast & a conversion

+If **Variant** argument containing an object reference is assigned to a parameter having either an object data type or the **Object** data type, both a cast & a conversion can occur together.

 <BR>